 iShares Bitcoin Trust ETF

-Asset Management
+Asset Management - Cryptocurrency

 Jay Jacobs was appointed to the Board of Directors and as President and CEO of iShares Delaware Trust Sponsor LLC (IBIT's sponsor) on March 27, 2026, replacing Shannon Ghia, who resigned from both roles on the same date with no dispute cited.